hashicorp/terraform-provider-google/website/docs/r/cloud_build_trigger.html.markdown

   entrypoint, the first element in args is used as the entrypoint, and the remainder will be used as arguments.

+* `env` -
+  (Optional)
+  A list of environment variable definitions to be used when running a step.
+  The elements are of the form "KEY=VALUE" for the environment variable "KEY" being given the value "VALUE".

+* `id` -
+  (Optional)
+  Unique identifier for this build step, used in `wait_for` to reference this build step as a dependency.

+* `entrypoint` -
+  (Optional)
+  Entrypoint to be used instead of the build step image's default entrypoint.
+  If unset, the image's default entrypoint is used

+* `dir` -
+  (Optional)
+  Working directory to use when running this step's container.
+  If this value is a relative path, it is relative to the build's working directory.
+If this value is absolute, it may be outside the build's working directory, in which case the contents of the path may not be persisted across build step executions, unless a `volume` for that path is specified.
+  If the build specifies a `RepoSource` with `dir` and a step with a `dir`, which specifies an absolute path, the `RepoSource` `dir` is ignored for the step's execution.

+* `secret_env` -
+  (Optional)
+  A list of environment variables which are encrypted using a Cloud Key
+  Management Service crypto key.
+These values must be specified in the build's `Secret`.

+* `timeout` -
+  (Optional)
+  Time limit for executing this build step.
+If not defined, the step has no time limit and will be allowed to continue to run until either it completes or the build itself times out.

+* `timing` -
+  (Optional)
+  Output only.
+Stores timing information for executing this build step.

+* `volumes` -
+  (Optional)
+  List of volumes to mount into the build step.
+  Each volume is created as an empty volume prior to execution of the build step.
+Upon completion of the build, volumes and their contents are discarded.
+  Using a named volume in only one step is not valid as it is indicative of a build request with an incorrect configuration.
+Structure is documented below.

+* `wait_for` -
+  (Optional)
+  The ID(s) of the step(s) that this build step depends on.
+  This build step will not start until all the build steps in `wait_for` have completed successfully.
+If `wait_for` is empty, this build step will start when all previous build steps in the `Build.Steps` list have completed successfully.

+The `volumes` block supports:

+* `name` -
+  (Optional)
+  Name of the volume to mount.
+  Volume names must be unique per build step and must be valid names for Docker volumes.
+Each named volume must be used by at least two build steps.

+* `path` -
+  (Optional)
+  Path at which to mount the volume.
+  Paths must be absolute and cannot conflict with other volume paths on the same build step or with certain reserved volume paths.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: